theinsidersandrush/ScribbleShowdown/README.md

 - Description from the website:

-Welcome to Scribble After Dark

-"Scribble Showdown’s older brother who just got out of jail.
+  Scribble Showdown’s older brother who just got out of jail.

   Come see five of YouTube’s biggest animators compete in an improvisational animation game show.

   Arin Hanson (Egoraptor) and the audience will put TheOdd1sOut, JaidenAnimations, RubberRoss, and Domics through a series of brand new competitive drawing games… the  kind of games that can’t be in an All Ages show.

+  So bring your IDs (18+) and get ready to hear the F word!

+- My own description ofc:

+Scribble Showdown’s older brother who just got out of jail.

+Come see five of YouTube’s biggest animators compete in an improvisational animation game show.

+Egoraptor and the audience will put TheOdd1sOut, JaidenAnimations, RubberRoss, and Domics through a series of brand new competitive drawing games… the kind of games that can’t be in a normal version of the show.

-So bring your IDs (for legal purposes ofc (18+)) and get ready to hear the F word!"
+So bring your IDs (must be 18 or older to participate) and get ready to hear the F word!

 __Updated in November 5th, 2022.__